ketgo/tstest/README.md

 ## Contributions

-Pull requests and bug reports are always welcomed! :)
+Code review, pull requests, and/or bug reports greatly welcomed! :)

+If you have feature requests or suggestions to improve TSTest, feel free to open an Issue or reach me on my email (ketangoyal1988@gmail.com).